flempriere/C-Programming-Language-2nd-Edition-Exercises/Chapter1/Chapter1.md

 ## 1.5 Character Input and Output

-- Text input/output is dealt with as a character stream
+- Text input/output is dealt with as a character stream.
 - A *text stream* is a sequence of characters divided into lines of zero or more characters then a newline (`\n`).
 - A library must conform to this model.
 - `getchar()` and `putchar()` are the simplest standard library I/O functions.